 You can select a single destination port only.
 You cannot select a destination port that is a member of a LAG.

-In the Source Port section, select the source port by selecting the check box under the port number.
+7. In the Source Port section, select one or-depending on the model-more source ports by selecting the check boxes under the port numbers.